The eigenvalue decomposition of normal matrices by the skew-symmetric part: Complexity analysis and running time performance

-If we consider $r>1$, then there is an additional cost of $\sim 2n^2r+2nr^2$ flops at step~12.
-The call to \wordref{oracle2}{Routine~2} at step~13 requires $\sim(\frac{4}{3}+\frac{4}{3})r^3$ flops for tridiagonalization plus $\mathcal{O}(r^2)$ flops to solve the tridiagonal EVP~\cite{dhillon1997new}.
-Finally, step~14 demands $\sim 2nr^2$ flops.
+If we consider $r>1$ real eigenvalues, then there is an additional cost of $\sim 2n^2r+2nr^2$ flops at step~7.1.
+The call to \wordref{oracle2}{Routine~2} at step~7.2a requires $\sim(\frac{4}{3}+\frac{4}{3})r^3$ flops for tridiagonalization plus $\mathcal{O}(r^2)$ flops to solve the tridiagonal EVP~\cite{dhillon1997new}.
+Finally, step~7.3 demands $\sim 2nr^2$ flops.
 However, notice that $p:=\frac{n-r}{2}$ decreases when $r$ rises.
-Hence, all costs from \eqref{eq:best_cost} depending on $p$ decrease accordingly.
+Hence, all costs from~\eqref{eq:best_cost} depending on $p$ decrease accordingly.
 For $r$ sufficently small, we show that the decrease of $p$ has a larger effect on the operation count than the increase of $r$.
-For $r>0$, a pessimistic (see \cref{rem:low_rank}) total cost of~\cref{alg:schur_decomposition} is
+For $r>0$, a pessimistic (but realistic, see \cref{rem:low_rank}) total cost of~\cref{alg:schur_decomposition_floating} is